fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_09.jpg)

-Figure 5.9: A much nicer string representation of the object
+Caption: A much nicer string representation of the object

 This is a much nicer representation of our `Pet` object and makes it easier to quickly inspect objects without diving into the